Your payments are encrypted and

-The Inca Trail to Machu Picchu trek is one of the most famous hiking routes in the world.
-So the Inca Trail shouldn’t need much of an indroduction.
+The Inca Trail to Machu Picchu is one of the Most Popular Treks in the world.
+Hike the 4 Day Inca Trail to Machu Picchu with the Best Prices and Service.

 The first day of the Inca Trail to Machu Picchu trek is relatively easy and serves as training for the days to follow.
 Travelers are collected early from their hotels (5-5:30 am) and travel by bus, past the picturesque villages of Chinchero, Urubamba and Ollantaytambo, for the 2½ hour scenic trip to kilometer 82 (the start of the trail).
 Buses normally stop at the town of Urubamba or Ollantaytambo in the Sacred Valley for about an hour to give people the opportunity to have breakfast.